Cowboys News App [Android]

 Taco CharltonCowboys Minicamp: Taco Charlton Impresses At LDE, Who Emerges At RDE?
 2

-Let's start with the pick.
+Let’s start with the first round pick.

-To be honest, played exactly how I expected Taco Charlton to play.
-As a pass rusher, he simply isn't explosive enough to beat NFL tackles with any type of consistency.
-His go-to move is the spin, but the move looks neither explosive nor athletic, and the Cardinals' tackles stoned it all night.
+To be honest, Taco Charlton played exactly how I expected Taco Charlton to play.
+As a pass rusher, he simply isn’t explosive enough to beat NFL tackles with any type of consistency.
+His go-to move is the spin, but the move looks neither explosive nor athletic, and the Cardinals’ tackles stoned it all night.

 Against the run, Charlton ended up on the ground far too often.
 Now, he wasn't getting blown off the ball and driven down, but he still must learn to keep his feet, be an athlete, and stay active throughout the entire play.